psycopg/psycopg/README.rst

 .. __: https://www.psycopg.org/psycopg3/docs/basic/install.html

+.. _Hacking:

-Hacking / Cross-platform use
+Hacking
 -------

-In order to work on the Psycopg source code, or to use cross-platform zipapps created with ``shiv`` that include Psycopg as a dependency, you must have the ``libpq`` PostgreSQL client library installed on the system.
+In order to work on the Psycopg source code, you must have the ``libpq`` PostgreSQL client library installed on the system.
 For instance, on Debian systems, you can obtain it by running::